 There will be two exams given during the semester: one mid-term and one final examination.
 Both are required.
-No make-up examinations will be given.
-You will receive a grade of zero for each exam not taken.
-There will be eight homework assignments.
-Each homework will be handed out on a Friday (indicated on the syllabus) and will be due the following Friday.
+There are eight homework assignments.
+Each homework will be handed out on a Thursday (indicated on the syllabus) and will be due the following Friday.
 Home works should be prepared using R Markdown with RStudio.
 The pdf rendering (knitting) of the markdown file for each homework must be uploaded to the appropriate Canvas Assignment Dropbox.
 Participation counts for 3% of your grade.
-It will be assessed by using clickers during each lecture meetings.
+It will be assessed by using clickers during each lecture meetings, asking questions during class and lab, and coming to office hours.

-Outside Articles Reading:
+Journal Articles Reading:

 There are 17 journal articles that are assigned as part of the course.
 These papers will form the basis of a six to nine-page paper about experimental design and drawing conclusions from data that you will write.
-This paper will be due on Wednesday, 12 December 2018, the last day of class, and is worth 90 points.
-Your paper will be returned to you at the final exam.
+This paper will be due on Thursday, 12 December 2019, the last day of class, and is worth 90 points.